 A special 10% reduction on the DaySpa treatments will be granted to our guests.
 Alternatively, if you let us know your preferences, we will be happy to send you a proposal tailored to your needs, complete with accommodation, meals and spa treatments.

-Please note that our offer includes not only lodging, but maid service, breakfast, all sorts of food and wine tastings, and dinners at the Michelin starred La Parolina, and it's cooking school, as well as alternate restaurants for two nights, one at a free range farm with top quality meet where its possible to eat at the butchery, and the other night at a nice restuarant in a a nature reserve featuring local herbs and organic chicken and meats.
-Wine is inclded with dinner for 5 of these nights.
+Please note that our offer includes not only lodging, but maid service, breakfast, all sorts of food and wine tastings, and dinners at the Michelin starred La Parolina, and it's cooking school, as well as alternate restaurants for two nights, one at a free range farm with top quality meat where its possible to eat at the butchery, and the other night at a nice restuarant in a a nature reserve featuring local herbs and organic chicken and meats.
+Wine is included with dinner.

 - Property Type

 - Special Selection

 Recommended Local Restaurants